 Step 9: Try Different Elements

 If you still have trouble being adventurous, maybe you haven’t found your element.
-I have an entire blog on this.
 For me, I had no idea how happy being in the mountains was going to make me.
 I didn’t realize this about myself until I was almost 40!
-Maybe you’re a water person or need snow.
-Check out my blog and how knowing my kids’ elements has helped me with parenting them.
+Maybe you’re a water person or maybe you need snow.
+Whatever it is, make an effort to be in the element that makes you happy.

-It’s never too late.
-This summer, in maple canyon, I met the camp host, who was in her sixties, and shredded btw, who told us how she climbs 5.13 regularly and that she had only been climbing 24 years, which meant she was about the same age I was when I first started climbing (38).
+It’s never too late to start living an adventurous life.
+Last summer, in Maple Canyon, I met the camp host who was in her sixties and was shredded!
+She told us how she climbs 5.13 regularly and that she had only been climbing 24 years, which meant she was about the same age I was when I first started climbing (38).

 I’m not sure if climbing that level will be my goal, but I sure was inspired to keep trying to improve my skill set and see where it takes me.